 Rumors is about hand-crafted, exquisite and expensive drip coffee.
 The Japanese owners bring over beans imported originally to Japan and then roast and drip the coffee per order.

 The shop is tiny, but the owners are delightful to chat with and there always seems to be someone who can speak Chinese and English if your Japanese is rusty.
 They take the time to explain the different beans and love to give a whiff of the beans to help with your choice.

 Address: 9 Hunan Road | 湖南路9号

 This shop in the Jing'an District has a variety of mixed coffee drinks to appeal to western visitors, such as mochas, flat whites and other espresso and cappuccino offerings.
 It's a bit removed from the hustle and bustle and can be difficult to find, according to TripAdvisor reviewers, but most agree it's worth the trip.

 The Press by Inno Coffee

 Located in Shanghai's Huangpu District, this coffee shop is housed in a former newspaper building (which is where its name comes from).
 Visitors like the brunch menu, which includes many western staples and some local dishes.
 In addition to coffees, Inno serves high tea as well.

 08 of 08

-This spot is perhaps closest to what most Western visitors may expect from a coffeeshop, with bagel sandwiches to go with their cup of joe.
-It's popular as both a breakfast and lunch option for locals and tourists.
+This spot is perhaps closest to what most Western visitors may expect from a coffee shop, with bagel sandwiches to go with their cup of joe.
+It's popular for both a breakfast and lunch option for locals and tourists.